Books about Working with Others

 Roger Fisher & William Ury, Penguin, 1983.

 Fisher and Ury's best-seller on conflict resolution has been translated into eighteen languages.
 The authors show how conflict can be quite healthy if you can separate the people from the problem, and focus on interests rather than on positions.
 When unexpressed interests are identified, the parties involved can usually create options that will benefit everyone.
+For a short summary see Conflict Resolution

 The Springboard: How Storytelling Ignites Action